-In Reception, Year One and Year Two a display of a Sun, Reflection Cloud and a Dark Cloud are used.
+In Year Reception, Year One and Year Two a display of Sun, Cloud and Dark Cloud is used.
 If pupils maintain exceptional behaviour their name may be moved to the Rainbow.

 All children start each new day with their names on the Sun display.